nerdlabyyc/nerdlabyyc.github.io/_posts/2015-11-26-what-works-for-women-at-work-discussion.md

 They also cover Double Jeopardy, which is how gender bias differs (and is often worse) for women of color.

 Throughout the book, Williams and Dempsey recognize that not all of their advice will work for (or be attractive to) every woman.
-I really appreciated that they pointed out that sometimes what works for one woman can get another woman into trouble.
+I really appreciated that they pointed out that sometimes what works for one woman could get another woman into trouble.

 I would have loved to have read information on transgender women, women with disabilities, and more on lesbian women, but I also understand that we need more research on a variety of women's experiences.
 Overall, <span class="italic">What Works for Women at Work</span> is an excellent book full of experiences that you'll identify with and advice that you'll appreciate.